mainmatter/ember-test-selectors/strip-test-selectors/README.md

     ...babelCompatSupport(),
     // JS plugin:
     // This is the additional plugin exported by strip-test-selectors that strips
-    // data-test-* from JS object properties.
+    // data-test-* from JS component properties.
 You don't have to import it and
     // configure it if you don't need this behavior.
     ...(process.env.STRIP_TEST_SELECTORS ? [stripPropertiesPlugin()] : []),
   ],